Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Some Breeds More Aggressive?

 Certain breeds do carry a trait of watchfulness and apprehension to strange people and animals.
-These kinds of breeds are useful for shepherding livestock, typically.
+These kinds of breeds are typically useful for shepherding livestock.
 So, when they have the shepherding traits without the livestock, an improperly trained dog of this breed might have some “aggression” issues.

 Other breeds have a stronger “prey drive” than other breeds, meaning they might go after squirrels or cats more easily.
-This can also be interpreted as aggression that could have been trained out of them as a puppy, but it’s also very instinctual.
+This can be interpreted as aggression that could be trained out of them as a puppy, but it’s also very instinctual.

-Keep in mind, too, that some dogs are just bigger and stronger than other dogs, therefore can seem more aggressive.
-There’s a certain intensity to the aggressiveness that, say, a Mastiff can bring, while a toy poodle’s aggression might not seem as strong.
+Keep in mind, too, that some dogs are just bigger and stronger than other dogs and therefore, can seem more aggressive.
+There’s a certain intensity to the aggressiveness that, say, a Mastiff can bring, while a Toy Poodle’s aggression might not seem as strong.

 Different Kinds of Dog Aggression